Beyond Black & White: A Colorful Look at Border Collie

 • K Locus: Recessive KBR allele allows brindle expression.

-• Requires KBR/KBR genotype (rare in Border Collies).
+• Requires At least one KBR and KY/KY background genotype (rare in Border

 • Misconception: Brindles are mixed breeds.